 - Check the manufacturer's website to verify that there's a compatible version for your Operating System.

 - Check the manufacturer's website and make sure you have installed the latest version of the plug-in.
 If necessary re-install the plug-in completely.

 - Certain plug-ins may require Live to run with admin rights.
 For example plug-ins which offer the possibility to drag MIDI clips from the plug-in into Live, like Toontrack's EZDrummer.
 Here's how to run an application with admin rights on Windows 7, Windows 8 and Windows 10.

 - If Live crashes at launch after installing a plug-in, you can press and hold the [alt] key then launch Live.
 This will skip the plug-in scanning process and temporarily disable VST support.

 - Reinstall the plug-in.
 If the crashes continue, contact support with any available crash reports.

-- Make sure that your plug-ins folder only contains VST DLLs and no system DLL files
+- Make sure that your plug-in folder only contains VST .dll files and no system .dll files